Updated February 17, 2021

 Veterans deserve to be celebrated every day, but Veterans Day is a great time to honor our veterans with special events, discounts, and celebrations.
 At Lincoln Military Housing, we are always grateful for the selfless sacrifices our veterans have made.
 Read below to learn more about Veterans Day and discover some fun ways to celebrate with family and friends while honoring our veterans.

 A History of Veterans Day

-The first Veterans Day was celebrated on November 11, 1919 and became an official national holiday in 1938.
-Veterans Day celebrates all American veterans, living or dead.
-It’s celebrated on November 11 because that date represents the eleventh hour of the eleventh day of the eleventh month that signaled the end of World War I. Veterans Day was originally called Armistice Day!
+The first Veterans Day was celebrated on November 11, 1919, and became an official national holiday in 1938.
+Veterans Day honors all American veterans, living or dead.
+It’s celebrated on November 11 because that date represents the eleventh hour of the eleventh day of the eleventh month that signaled the end of World War I. Veterans Day was initially called Armistice Day!